Ar-Kareem/puzzle_solver/images/README.md

 The website has exactly 86 puzzles in total:

 - 54 are Sudoku-like puzzles (?/54 implemented)
-- 22 Interactive and nonudoku puzzles (17/22 implemented; 5 remaining)
+- 22 Interactive non-Sudoku puzzles (18/22 implemented; 4 remaining)
 - 10 Printable only non-Sudoku puzzles (4/10 implemented; 6 remaining)

 Sudoku variants are so abundant so they are currently not prioritized.